mitch344/Pixel-Guide/README.md

 **Disclaimer: Rooting your device may void your warranty and can potentially cause damage.
 Proceed at your own risk.
 Make sure to carefully follow the steps and understand the process before proceeding.**

+**Note: In theory, this guide could also be utilized to upgrade or downgrade the firmware/System Version of your Pixel device.
+To do so, simply omit the steps involving Magisk (rooting) and ensure the firmware you intend to flash is compatible with your device model.**

 ### Prerequisites

 - Pixel Device